hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 That (/) at the base is often also called the 'top' level.

-When you are working at your computer or log in to a remote computer, you are on one of the branches of that tree, your home directory (/home/dcuser)
+When you are working at your computer or log in to a remote computer, you are on one of the branches of that tree, your home directory (e.g. /home/dcuser)

 Now let's go do that same navigation at the command line.